jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

 This is another paragraph
 that should also be in bold!**

-As you can see the paragraph was rendered correctly but not the bold element (\*\*), which got exposed.
-To prevent such problem, make sure you properly close the _formatting elements_ if they are to existe all the way to the end of the paragraph.
+As you can see the paragraph was rendered correctly but not the bold element (<code>\*\*</code>), which got exposed.
+To prevent such problem, make sure you properly close the _formatting elements_ if they are to exist all the way to the end of the paragraph.

-Here how it should be done:
+Here how it is done right:

      **This is one single paragraph
      in bold!**